SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     or subscript members to indicate that a conforming type isn't required to implement those members.

-    The ``optional`` attribute can be applied only to protocols that are marked with the ``objc`` attribute.
-As a result, only classes types can adopt and conform to a protocol that contains optional member requirements.
+    You can apply the ``optional`` attribute only to protocols that are marked with the ``objc`` attribute.
+As a result, only class types can adopt and conform to a protocol that contains optional member requirements.
     For more information about how to use the ``optional`` attribute and for guidance about how to access optional protocol members---